heiditm/heiditm.github.io/diabetes.md

 **Synopsis of Study:** This data was collected through direct questionnariess and diagnosis results from newly affected patients who have signs and symptoms of diabetes.

 This dataset consists of 520 observations and 17 variables:
-- In the dataset the values mean:
+- Dataset values description:
-  - 1 Yes
+  - 1 = Yes
-  - 0 No
+  - 0 = No

 Variable|Description
 -|:---